Magneosolutions/vibeflow/memory-bank/activeContext.md

 *   **Backend Deployment Preparation:**
     *   Created `vibeflow-backend/Dockerfile` for containerizing the backend application.
     *   Verified backend `index.ts` and `config/index.ts` correctly use `process.env.PORT`.
 *   **Awaiting User Action for Backend Deployment:** User is attempting to redeploy `vibeflow-backend` with the latest code using the corrected `gcloud run deploy` command.
+(This item is now resolved, keeping for historical context if needed, but API feature is verified).

 ## Next Steps
-1.  **User to Redeploy `vibeflow-backend`:**
-    *   User to execute the corrected `gcloud run deploy vibeflow-backend --source . --region us-west2 --project YOUR_PROJECT_ID --allow-unauthenticated` command from the `vibeflow-backend` directory.
-    *   Confirm successful deployment to Cloud Run.
-2.  **Re-test Backend with `curl` for API Results:**
-    *   After successful backend redeployment, run the `curl` command again:
-        `curl -X POST -H "Content-Type: application/json" -d '{"vibeText": "I want to build an app that shows customizable maps and business locations."}' https://vibeflow-backend-679820915121.us-west2.run.app/api/process-vibe`
-    *   Verify that the `apiResults` field is now present in the JSON response and contains the expected API data.
-3.  **Test API Feature via Frontend UI:**
-    *   If the `curl` test is successful (shows `apiResults`), user to test the API feature through the VibeFlow application UI.
-    *   Use a targeted vibe text (e.g., "I want to build an app that shows customizable maps") and check if "Suggested APIs" appear correctly.
+1.  **Commit Memory Bank Updates:**
+    *   Commit the current updates to `activeContext.md`, `progress.md`, and `techContext.md` to Git.
+    *   Push changes to the remote repository.
-4.  **Troubleshoot Frontend Login/Navigation (Deferred):**
+2.  **Troubleshoot Frontend Login/Navigation Issue:**
-    *   Address the issue observed where navigating from the sign-up page to the login page via the link was not working.
-This was deferred as the user opted to test API functionality themselves first.
+    *   Investigate and fix the issue where the link from the sign-up page (`SignUpPage.tsx`) to the login page (`LoginPage.tsx`) was not working correctly.
+This was deferred during API testing.
-5.  **Troubleshoot Mobile API Call Issue (If Persists):**
+3.  **Troubleshoot Mobile API Call Issue:**
-    *   Once desktop functionality for API search is confirmed, revisit the mobile API call issue if it still occurs.
+    *   Investigate why API calls from mobile browsers might be failing, even if the backend is reachable directly from the mobile browser.
+Consider CORS, CSP, or specific mobile `fetch` behaviors.
-6.  **Continue Curating API Resources:**
+4.  **Continue Curating API Resources:**
-    *   If API search and display are working, proceed with curating more APIs for the `apis` collection.
+    *   Now that API search and display are functional, expand the `apis` collection in MongoDB with more diverse and relevant APIs.
-7.  **Version Control:** Commit Memory Bank updates and any related code changes.
+    *   Run `populateApiData.ts` (or an enhanced version) to add new APIs and their embeddings.
+5.  **Review and Refine Overall UX/UI:**
+    *   Consider any minor UI tweaks for clarity or improved user flow based on current features, including the display of API results.
+6.  **Consider AI Model Selection:**
+    *   Revisit AI Model Selection (currently "Pending" for Gemini API key integration, though embedding and chat functionalities are working).

 ## Active Decisions & Considerations
-*   **Backend Deployment for API Feature:** Backend is live, but the currently deployed version is suspected to be outdated and not returning `apiResults`.
-Awaiting user redeployment of the latest `vibeflow-backend` code.
+*   **API Resource Discovery Feature:** Now fully functional end-to-end after successful backend redeployment and UI verification.
+Backend correctly returns `apiResults`, and frontend displays them.
 *   **Frontend Configuration:** The `VITE_API_BASE_URL` runtime environment variable set on the frontend Cloud Run service is not sufficient.
 The variable needs to be available at *build time* for Vite to bake it into the static assets.
 *   **Resolution Path:** Update the frontend's Cloud Build trigger with the correct `_VITE_API_BASE_URL` substitution variable and redeploy the frontend.
+(This is an ongoing consideration for frontend deployments).
 *   **AI Feedback (Vibe Check):** Now provides more structured and focused feedback based on the user's vibe and the single top-matched dataset. (`@tailwindcss/typography` installed, and rendering verified by user).
 *   **Backend Services (Initial & Vector Search):**
     *   Dataset vector search is implemented and working.
-    *   API vector search code is present in `vibeRoutes.ts` but suspected not to be live due to outdated deployment; `apiResults` field currently missing from live backend response.
+    *   API vector search is now implemented, deployed, and confirmed working.
 *   **Frontend Connected to Backend:** `MainAppPage.tsx` calls the API.
 *   **Frontend Connected to Backend:** `MainAppPage.tsx` calls the API.
 *   **Backend Technology Stack:** Node.js with Express.js and TypeScript (Setup complete, initial services built).